cs-ieee-ist/cs-essentials/content/topics/vim/5-customization.md

 ## How to Do 90% of What Plugins Do With Just Vim?

 This section will be heavily inspired on a lecture sponsored by [thoughtbot](https://www.youtube.com/watch?v=XA2WjJbmmoM&vl=en).
-In this sub topic we will talk about fuzzy file search, tag jumping and autocomplete, if you want to see file browsing and snippets, you might consider watching the lecture.
+In this sub-topic we will talk about fuzzy file search, tag jumping and autocomplete, if you want to see file browsing and snippets, you might consider watching the lecture.

-Note that this section is not to disencourage you to use plugins, the objective of this section is to show you that vim is a lot powerfull.
+Note that this section is not to discourage you to use plugins, the objective of this section is to show you that vim is a lot powerful.

 ### Fuzzy File Search